 Boothee’s photos, which include shots of Kachin soldiers, squatters on the edge of Yangon, and handclasps over tables at the end of peace negotiations, provide visceral glimpses into the day-to-day realities of political and economic change in Myanmar.

 Set against the background of his home country’s transition, Boothe’s journey is equally impressive.
 Starting out as an amateur astro-photographer, he soon went from capturing celestial objects to making a living from the stunning images he captured.

-Greater press freedoms and years of training with the Myanmar Photographic Society, saw Boothe land a job at the Myanmar Times, where he won a number of awards for his shots, many of which were featured on the front page.
+Greater press freedoms and years of training with the Myanmar Photographic Society, saw Boothee land a job at The Myanmar Times, where he won a number of awards for his shots, many of which were featured on the front page.

 But Boothee wasn’t content in the world of photojournalism.
 He wanted to do his own thing, and was drawn to travel photography.

 With camera in hand he decided to drift – moving between Thailand, Malaysia, Hong Kong, Australia, and eventually all the way to Nepal and Mt Everest.
 In 2013 he began Astro-Photo back in Yangon, and his career as a professional freelance photographer was born.